NielsSteensma/Dhalang/README.md

     $ bundle update

-Install puppeteer or puppeteer-core are supported in your application's root directory:
+Install puppeteer or puppeteer-core in your application's root directory:

     $ npm install puppeteer
     or